joinbox/ui-components/TableOfContents/README.md

 - `data-template-content-selector`: CSS selector for an element within the element that matches `data-template-selector`.
 Is `textContent` will be replaced with the `textContent` of a content element (see `data-chapters-selector`).
+- `data-offset-selector`: CSS selector for an element whose height will be used as scroll offset.
+Helpful if there is e.g. a sticky menu at the top of the screen to prevent elements from scrolling behind it.